rindow/rindow.github.io/_mathematics/api/linearalgebra.md

     - If omitted, it is false.
 - **transB**: transpose B matrix.
     - If omitted, it is false.
+- **conjA**: conjugate A matrix.
+    - If omitted, it is the same transA.
+- **conjB**: transpose B matrix.
+    - If omitted, it is the same transB.

 Result
 - Same instance as vector C.